KevinBatdorf/pattern-css/README.md

 ### Tips

 - Use `[block]` to target the current block directly instead of children
-- Use `!important` to override some of your theme styles (Use sparingly)
+- Use `!important` to override some of your theme styles (use sparingly)

 ### Combines Rules
 <!-- prettier-ignore -->